Bed, Bath & Beyond files for bankruptcy protection

 In a statement, the company based in Union, New Jersey, said it voluntarily made the filing "to implement an orderly wind down of its businesses while conducting a limited marketing process to solicit interest in one or more sales of some or all of its assets."

-The firm said its 360 Bed Bath & Beyond and 120 Buy Buy Baby stores and websites will remain open and continue serving customers as it "begins its efforts to effectuate the closure of its retail locations."
+The firm said its 360 Bed Bath & Beyond and 120 Buy Buy Baby stores and websites will remain open for the time being and continue serving customers as it "begins its efforts to effectuate the closure of its retail locations."
+In it's filing, the company said, "it is appropriate to close and wind down all 475 remaining brick-and-mortar stores," and that it expects this process to be completed by the end of June.

 The company said it also intends to uphold commitments to customers, employees and partners.